JetBrains/teamcity-documentation/topics/known-issues.md

 This problem will be resolved in the TeamCity 2020.1.5 update.
 See the [related issue](https://youtrack.jetbrains.com/issue/TW-67644) for more details.

+## .NET runner known issues

+### .NET runner is not compatible with obsolete external .NET CLI Support plugin

+The reworked [.NET build runner](net.md) is not compatible with the obsolete external plugin [.NET CLI Support](https://plugins.jetbrains.com/plugin/9190--net-cli-support) (used in versions 2017.1 and earlier).
+If the obsolete plugin is installed on your server, you will get the _Error creating bean with name "jetbrains.buildServer.dotnet.DotnetRunnerRunType"_ after updating to TeamCity 2020.1.
+To solve this issue, please [uninstall the obsolete plugin](installing-additional-plugins.md#Uninstalling+a+plugin+via+Web+UI) from your server.

+Note that all the existing .NET CLI Support build steps are automatically switched to the new .NET runner on updating to TeamCity 2019.2.3 or later.
+For more information, refer to our [upgrade notes](upgrade-notes.md#Reworked+.NET+build+runner).

+### Cannot create an instance of the logger when using early Visual Studio 2017 build

+In rare cases, if an early build of Visual Studio 2017 is installed on your build agent, you might get the "Cannot create an instance of the logger" error when running the .NET build step.
+This might be caused by the logger's incompatibility with the framework version being used.

+To workaround this problem, you can upgrade Visual Studio 2017 to the latest build or, alternatively, install any later version of .NET Framework.

 ## Issues per TeamCity versions

 ### 2020.1.3 Known Issues